 The Safaricom consortium is said to have been picked to implement the big-money project through a Specially Permitted Procurement Procedure under the Public Procurement and Assets Disposal Act.

-The Adani link in the UHC project comes at a time the company is trying to put out fires that have been lit under its feet by civil society groups that are opposed to its $2 billion (Sh258 billion) takeover of the Jomo Kenyatta International Airport (JKIA).
+The Adani link in the UHC project comes at a time when the company is trying to put out fires that have been lit under its feet by civil society groups that are opposed to its $2 billion (Sh258 billion) takeover of the Jomo Kenyatta International Airport (JKIA).

 Last week, Adani argued in court that its JKIA takeover on a 30-year concession would be of “tremendous benefit to the Kenyan public”.